cloudmesh-community/fa18-523-61/project-report/report.md

 The requirements for this project are to run a python script to collect twitter data, specifically tweets with the hashtags #cats and #dogs.
 Next, is to store the twitter data within a MongoDB database using my local computer and also in the cloud using MongoDB.
 In order to pull twitter data, users must create a Twitter API account through the Twitter developers website.
 After creating an account, users wil be provided with four distinct security tokens that users will need in order to connect to the Twitter API through Python.

-Next, I installed the latest version of Python, which is version 3.7.1.
+Next, users need to install the latest version of Python, which is version 3.7.1.
 Python is an open source general purpose programming language that is very useful for data science projects.
 There are numerous libraries available to install within Python that will help you accomplish your end goal.
-For this project, the primary library that I want to use for collecting twitter data is tweepy.
+One of the most popular libraries available for working with twitter data in python is tweepy.
 Tweepy is designed to handle multiple aspects of twitter tweet collection including authentication, connection, session management, and reading and routing incoming messages [@www-tweepy-io].

 ## Data